Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 ```

 ### Overriding Methods
 This means that the superclasses methods can be reassigned by a subclass.
 However, this can only be done if the base class methods are assigned as `virtual` and is achieved by using the `override` identifier.
+The `ToString()` method can be overwritten in each class written in order to provide more useful information.

 ```csharp
 public override string ToString()